 This will add the content of the add-in as a single VBA module so you don't need to set a reference to the add-in anymore.
+It will also include Dictionary.cls as this is required on macOS.
 It will still read in the settings from your xlwings.conf if you don't override them by using a sheet with the name xlwings.conf.